7 Unique Ways To Celebrate Valentine's Day, Because You Deserve A Memorable Day

 "So many times, we are somewhat forced to picture Valentine's Day a particular way — roses, chocolates, tiny plush bears — and it seems like the romance is manufactured for us," Tyler Turk, founder of Crated With Love, previously told Bustle.
 "In reality, Valentine's Day is meant to celebrate your love for that special someone.
 Love is rarely contrived — it is unique, spontaneous, and needs to be special!
 Instead of falling into doing the same thing, find a unique activity that helps spark some of those feelings of excitement and anticipation, just like you had when you first started dating!"

-While roses, chocolate, tiny plush bears, and dinner are all great ways to celebrate V-Day, replacing your typical dinner with one of these unique dates can add the cherry on top of your romantic evening.
+While roses, chocolate, tiny plush bears, and dinner are all great ways to celebrate V-Day, replacing the traditional with one of these unique dates can add the cherry on top of your romantic evening.

-The way 24 hours in a new city (or even in your own hometown) is a great way to get out of your comfort zone and try new things with your partner.
-Every hour, do something different around town.
-Breakfast at a bakery, then visiting a particular neighborhood or exhibit, and so on throughout the day.
-If that's not entirely realistic, you can do something every couple of hours.
+Spending 24 hours in a new city (or even in your own hometown) is a great way to get out of your comfort zone and try new things with your partner.
+Every hour, do something different around town, like breakfast at a bakery, then a visit to a particular neighborhood or exhibit, and so on throughout the day.
+If that's not entirely realistic, you can do one new thing every couple of hours.
 The point of this fun day is to explore your city in a way you never have before, or get to know a new place entirely.

-Whether you plan the scavenger hunt for your date or they plan it for you, it's always an exciting way to get out of the house.
-You get to see different parts of your town/city, and be pleasantly surprised by whatever your prize is at the end.
+Whether you plan one for your date or they plan one for you, a scavenger hunt is an exciting way to get out and about.
+You get to see different parts of your town or city, and be pleasantly surprised by whatever your prize is at the end.

-Instead of getting your date flowers, arrive at their house with a bag of flour and all the other ingredients you need to make a pizza, or any other meal for that matter!
+Instead of getting your date flowers, arrive at their house with a bag of flour and all the other ingredients you need to make a pizza.
 Dinner and a movie is always a good move for Valentine's Day, but spending the night making something together can be a nice (and delicious!) way to bond and put a spin (literally, if you want) on a classic.

-Dinner at a fancy restaurant is definitely a safe bet for Valentine's Day or any other date night, really.
-But if you want to do something a little more unique, instead of going to one fancy restaurant with tiny, overpriced meals, consider going on a food tour instead.
+Dinner at a fancy restaurant is definitely a safe bet for Valentine's Day or any other date night, but if you want to do something a little more unique, consider going on a food tour instead.
 Make a list of a few of your favorite spots to eat and drink, preferably close enough to walk, and have one thing at each place.
-It's different and you get to eat some kick *ss food.

 Staying at an extravagant hotel in your city can be a pretty great way to spend Valentine's Day, but if you want to add a hint of personality and uniqueness, go one town over.
 Check out the Airbnbs, or the bed and breakfasts a little further from your backyard.
 This will give you the chance to see another place and make it feel like you're actually on a vacation.

-Granted, hot air balloon rides aren't that easy to come by, but if you do your research, you can probably find one within driving distance from your city.
+Granted, hot air balloon rides aren't that easy to come by, but if you do your research, you might be able to find one within driving distance from your city.
 Hot air balloon rides are most likely a little higher in price, so give the idea a good think before signing up.
 It's also probably best to avoid this excursion if your date is afraid of heights.
-But if you have some spare change in your pocket and your date is down for anything, this is a really cool and super special way to celebrate the day of ~love~.
+But if you have some spare change in your pocket and your date is down for anything, this can be a super special way to celebrate the day of ~love~.

-Anything you and your date do on Valentine's Day will be great because you're celebrating together, but doing something way different like one of these dates is bound to leave a lasting impression on your date.
+Anything you and your date do on Valentine's Day will be great because you're celebrating together, but doing something way different like going on one of these dates is bound to leave a lasting impression.
 There are 364 days in the year to Netflix and chill.
 Make Valentine's Day the exception, take a risk, and do something you've never done before with someone special.
 Chances are, you won't regret it.